-Sarah Smythe explores the growing movement of ethical fashion.
+Ann Bain explores the growing movement of ethical fashion.

 Ever tried separating the clothes in your wardrobe that are polluting the planet from those that aren’t?
 I did and had no idea (though after my research I suspect them all).
 Why?
-Becuase the chain of supply, linking every part of the manufacturing process, isn’t fully transparent.
+Because the chain of supply, linking every part of the manufacturing process, isn’t fully transparent.

 It’s a complicated path from raw materials to fashion ready textiles.
 Globalism has removed us, almost completely, from the manufacturing process and we are desensitised to the environmental cost, as a result.
 With many companies not knowing what happens at every link of their supply chains, the time has come time to ask: How are our clothes being made?